chenxinstat/chenxinstat.github.io/exp_aame_ts.md

 library(quadprog)
 ```

-3. Generate a data and fit the model:
+3. Generate a data and fit the model for the 1st example:
 ```markdown
 set.seed(1)
 y <- rt(500,df=2)